open-source-labs/Svelvet/NPM Package/svelvetcake/README.md

 v 1.0.0 - simply a clone of svelvet 3.0.0 so we can easily install the node module during production

 v 1.0.1 - added snap to grid functionality
+- this functionality/feature resolves gitub issue # 107
 - (added snap boolean to index.svelte.d.ts inside containers=>Svelvet=>index.svelte.d.ts)
     - inside Svelvet=>index.svelte, added functionality to so that snap variable sets snapgrid to true or false
 - changes made to Nodes => index.svelte (on mouseup, if snapgrid is true, will snap node to grid)
 - further changes made to both files in stores folder (added snapgrid as writable to coresvelvetstore)

 v 1.1.1
 • File: node_modules -> svelvetcake -> Nodes -> index.svelte